ismailbozkurt/ismailbozkurt.github.io/Content/HowThingsGetComplicated/HowThingsGetComplicated-1.md

   │   └── types/         # TypeScript type definitions
   ```

-  It's simple approach to create project structure.
-Let's understand what are we going to do with this project.
+This is a simple approach to structuring a project.
+Let's first understand what we aim to accomplish with this project.

-  First, start with explaining how to create project structure.

-  backend package is responsible for database operations, database structure, authentication etc.
+Backend Package – Responsible for database operations, database structure, authentication, etc.

-  frontend package is responsible for user interface, authentication etc.
+Frontend Package – Responsible for the user interface, authentication, etc.

-  Now, lets start with backend package.
+Starting with the Backend
+Let's begin by setting up the backend package.

-First we need to create entity for user.
-There can be 2 types of users for now.
-Admin and User.

-First create types for users and authentication.
+First, we need to create an entity for the User.
+For now, there will be two types of users: Admin and User.
+We'll start by defining the types for users and authentication.

 backend/src/types/auth-type.ts